Background

 2023-2024

-The SERP team drafted the Effective Literacy Workstations course in the 2023-2024 school year, with feedback from a small group of pilot teachers, district literacy leaders who participated in the monthly partnership meetings, and project advisors (Robert Pianta (University of Virginia), Lowry Hemphill (Boston University), Nell Duke (University of Michigan), Rhonda Bondie (Fordham University), and Cathy O’Connor (Boston University).
+- project advisors Robert Pianta (University of Virginia), Lowry Hemphill (Boston University), Nell Duke (University of Michigan), Rhonda Bondie (Fordham University), and Cathy O’Connor (Boston University).
 Revisions were made continuously in response to feedback.

-The Developing Student Discourse course was developed in the second half of 2024 in preparation for implementation in January, 2025.
+Developing Student Discourse.
+This course was developed in the second half of 2024 in preparation for implementation in January, 2025.
+While there was insufficient time for teachers to pilot the course in advance, all other sources of feedback for the workstations course were tapped again.

 2024-2026